Co-author: Maddie Clarey

 - Overseas emergency medical expenses

-- Travel delay/changed travel plans
+- Travel delays or changed travel plans

 - Cover for theft or lost luggage and personal items